someobserver/recurgence/math/09-recurgent-field-equations/06-compression-and-abstraction/index.md

    \]
    where $\epsilon$ is a simplification parameter.

-This hierarchy yields a multi-resolution semantic geometry, facilitating transitions between concrete and abstract representations.
+This hierarchy yields a multi-resolution semantic geometry, making it possible to move between concrete and abstract representations.

 ---